naalstepanova/DayPlan/README.md

 # DayPlan

-A personal daily planner I built for myself, with a Y2K interface and voice input in Russian.
+A personal daily planner I built for myself, with a Y2K interface and voice input.

 I tried a lot of planner apps and none of them quite worked the way I wanted, so I built my own.
 It is not meant to compete with anything — it is just my planner, made public in case anyone else likes how it works.